 Treffry Viaduct – First large civil engineering structure of its kind to be built in Cornwall

 While we are dedicated to protecting Cornwall’s historic landscapes for one and all (“Onan hag Oll”), it’s also important to us that people remain safe and treat the monuments and special places we care for with respect.
+People visit our sites at their own risk and are asked to follow the Countryside Code throughout.

 Well behaved dogs are welcome at all of our sites, however, we ask that they are kept on leads and that their owners clean up after them.